The Flood of 1948

 On May 30th, the Columbia River waters neared their crest, towering 15 feet above Vanport on the other side of the levee.
 Residents received a notice from the Housing Authority of Portland assuring them that they were safe for the time being, and providing brief evacuation instructions in the event it became necessary to leave.
 At 4:05pm on May 30th, 1948, a section of the railroad berm on the west side of Vanport collapsed, causing Columbia River waters to rush into Vanport.
 The berm was engineered to support railroad tracks and railroad traffic, not to hold back large amounts of water as the rest of the levees were.

 YOU WILL BE WARNED IF NECESSARY.

 DON’T GET EXCITED.”

 As the railroad berm fell apart, water poured swiftly into Vanport.
 Their only path for people to escape the rising, turbulent waters was to make their way to higher ground on Denver Avenue, which was the main thoroughfare in and out of Vanport.
 The force of the flood waters dislodged buildings.
 Boilers exploded and debris swirled around those who were being rescued and the rescuers.
 The Vanport housing project was wiped out in a matter of hours, displacing approximately 18,000 to 18,700 people who lived there at the time.
 It was a fine day and a holiday weekend.
-Many people had left their homes to enjoy an outing, which contributed to why only 15 people lost their lives: 15 was the official count.
+Many people had left their homes to enjoy an outing, which contributed to why relatively few people lost their lives: 15 was the official count.

 “Where They Went To”…